ArvindeepSingh/WildRydes/README.md

 - Follow each step carefully to avoid issues with user registration and confirmation.
 - For real deployments, configure Amazon SES for sending emails from your own domain.

+# WildRydes Website - Module 3: API Gateway Integration

+## Overview
+In this module, you will integrate Amazon API Gateway with AWS Lambda and Amazon DynamoDB to create a RESTful API for your web application.
+The API will enable the frontend application to communicate with the backend Lambda function, allowing users to request unicorns.
+The Lambda function processes these requests, records them in DynamoDB, and responds with details about the dispatched unicorn.

+## Prerequisites
+- Completed Module 2: Amazon Cognito User Pool Integration.
+- AWS account with appropriate permissions.
+- Git installed on your local machine.

+## Setup Instructions

+1. **Clone the repository to your local machine:**

+    ```bash
+    $ git clone <repository-url>
+    $ cd wildryde-site
+    ```

+2. **Module 3: API Gateway Integration**
+   - Follow the steps outlined in the "Module 3 - API Gateway Integration" section.

+3. **Testing:**
+   - Test the integration by making requests to the API Gateway endpoint.

+4. **Deployment:**
+   - Commit and push the changes to your Git repository.

+    ```bash
+    $ git add .
+    $ git commit -m "module_3_changes"
+    $ git push
+    ```

+5. **Notes:**
+   - Ensure all IAM roles and permissions are correctly configured.
+   - Verify API Gateway settings for integration with Lambda.

+6. **Next Steps:**
+   Proceed to Module 4 for securing your API using Amazon Cognito User Pool Authorizer.

+## Module 3 - API Gateway Integration

+1. **Create API Gateway:**
+   - Use the Amazon API Gateway console to create a new API.
+   - Configure the API to use a RESTful structure.

+2. **Create Resource and Method:**
+   - Add a resource and create a POST method for the `/ride` endpoint.
+   - Configure the method to invoke the `RequestUnicorn` Lambda function.

+3. **Deploy API:**
+   - Deploy the API to a stage.

+4. **Test Integration:**
+   - Test the integration by making a POST request to the `/ride` endpoint using the provided test event.

+5. **Update Frontend:**
+   - Update the frontend application to use the API Gateway endpoint for requesting unicorns.

+6. **Troubleshooting:**
+   - Check API Gateway logs for any issues during integration.

+## Important Notes
+- This README assumes that you have successfully completed Module 2.
+- Follow each step carefully to ensure proper API Gateway integration.
+- Ensure the Lambda function and DynamoDB table are correctly configured.
+- Test the API thoroughly before moving to the next module.

+**End of Module 3 README**